witc/LoRaGenerator/README.md

 | Command| Action flags (only for way from PC to Generator)  |data|

 **Action Flags**
-1 = only set the value
+-1 = only set the value
-2 = set and get answer back
+-2 = set and get answer back
-3 = only get value from LoRaGenerator
+-3 = only get value from LoRaGenerator

 **CRC8 implementation with polynom = x7+ x6+ x4+ x2+ x0 (0xD5)**
 CRC is the same for header and whole packet

-**Table of commands for radio**
+**Table of radio commands **
 | **cmd**  | **opCode** 1B  |**action flags** 1B |**parameters** NB|  **retVal** 1B
 |---|---|--|--|--|
 | TxFreq  | 1  | yes | Frequency (4B)| 1 - Succes /0 - failure|